No Excuses Mindset - Get It Done

 When the Excuses Hit the Hardest (typically) - Be Aware:

-I always feel guilty when I miss a workout, that I now choose not to miss them unless I am really sick.
-I am always glad to have completed a workout versus staying in bed even though the pull to stay in bed was strong on a particular morning.
-However, while guilt is strong motivator, it is not fool-proof as many don't listen to that voice and act.
+I always feel guilty when I miss a workout, but I now choose not to miss them unless I am really sick.
+I am always glad to have completed a workout rather than staying in bed, even though the pull to stay in bed was strong on a particular morning.
+However, while guilt is a strong motivator, it is not foolproof, as many don't listen to that voice and act.
 Though many may feel bad for missing a day of training, they have learned to live with it.
-They are now getting good at compartmentilzing any voice that wants to make you a better version of yourself with self doubt.
+They are now getting good at compartmentalizing any voice that wants to make you a better version of yourself with self-doubt.
 BUT you can turn that around and compartmentalize the voice that wants to keep you weak and lazy with some practice getting something done regardless of what that voice says.
 Eventually, the voice that wants to keep you lazy is replaced by a voice that reminds you of your why you need to get up and get moving.
-This is the time to stop listening to yourself and start talking to yourself with POSITIVE self talk.
+This is the time to stop listening to yourself and start talking to yourself with POSITIVE self-talk.

 If It Is Not In the Schedule - It Does NOT Exist (Schedule Goals to be Achieved - Daily)